 An implementation of the DGNSS augmentation service based on local reference and integrity receiver should provide at least the following system elements:

-Reference Station: Within the classic approach the reference station consist of a GNSS reference receiver and a MSK modulator in minimum.
+Reference Station: Within the classic approach the reference station consist of a minimum of a single GNSS reference receiver and a MSK modulator.
 Furthermore the GNSS data processing is usually part of the reference station.
 In Figure 5 the MSK modulator and GNSS data processing is considered as part of the reference station.
-To fulfil the availability requirements it is recommended to use a backup reference station for redundancy.
+To fulfil the availability requirements it is recommended to provide a backup reference station for redundancy.

-Integrity Monitor: The Integrity monitor uses a MF receiver/MSK demodulator and a GNSS/DGNSS reference receiver in minimum to receive and assess the transmitted DGNSS corrections.
+Integrity Monitor: The Integrity monitor uses a minimum of a single MF receiver/MSK demodulator and a single GNSS/DGNSS reference receiver to receive and assess the transmitted DGNSS corrections.
 In Figure 5 the MF receiver and MSK demodulator is considered as part of the integrity monitor.
-To fulfil the availability requirements it is recommended to use a backup integrity monitor for redundancy.
-Typically the integrity monitoring on the DGNSS position domain is performed as post-broadcast integrity where upon the transmitted GNSS corrections from a DGNSS site are received with a local integrity monitor (LIM).
+To fulfil the availability requirements it is recommended to provide a backup integrity monitor for redundancy.
+Typically the integrity monitoring on the DGNSS position domain is performed as post-broadcast integrity, where transmitted GNSS corrections from a DGNSS site are received with a local integrity monitor (LIM), however some equipment providers allow the use of pre-broadcast integrity monitoring where DGNSS data checked before transmission

-Communication: The reference and monitor receiver exchange information on the basis of the RTCM recommended standards for differential GPS reference station s and integrity monitors.
-It should be noted that the currently used RSIM messages (version 1.2) only support the GPS component in the context of DGNSS integrity monitoring.
+Communication: The reference and monitor receiver exchange information on the basis of the RTCM recommended standards for differential GPS reference station s and integrity monitors (RSIM ref).
+It should be noted that the currently RSIM messages (version 1.2) only support the GPS component in the context of DGNSS integrity monitoring.
 With the introduction of RSIM version 1.3 it can be expected that integrity monitoring for full DGNSS range will be possible.
 Typically a site PC is used for site control and data logging.
 External communication and remote control is typically performed using a TCP/IP router.

 Components of the network approach

-An implementation of the DGNSS augmentation service can be performed by a network approach like shown in Figure 5.
+An implementation of the DGNSS augmentation service can be performed by a network approach , asshown in Figure 5.
 A network of GNSS sensor stations distributed within a defined area is used for GNSS data acquisition.
 The network approach should provide at least the following system elements:

 Network of GNSS sensors: A sufficient number of GNSS sensor sites are necessary to enable the provision of augmentation data (correction data and integrity information) in the aimed service area.
-For a country like Germany it was demonstrated that a number of 10 to 15 GNSS sensor sites are sufficient (ref.
+For example, in Germany it was demonstrated that a number of 10 to 15 GNSS sensor sites are sufficient (ref.
 X).
-The sensor stations transmit their measured GNSS raw data to a central server (GNSS data processing).
+The sensor stations transmit their measured GNSS raw data to a central server for processing (GNSS data processing).

-GNSS data processing at the VRS server: Based on the received raw data streams, the VRS server (GNSS data processor) calculates multiple sets of DGNSS correction data for predefined positions.
-It is recommended that virtual reference stations should be located within the coverage range of the specific DGNSS site and in areas with highest demands concerning position accuracy and integrity.
+GNSS data processing at the VRS server: Based on the received raw data streams, the Virtual Reference Station (VRS) server (GNSS data processor) calculates DGNSS correction data for multiple predefined positions.
+It is recommended that virtual reference stations should be located within the coverage range of the specific DGNSS site and in areas with highest demands concerning position accuracy and integrity(Ref.x).
 Another important task of GNSS data processing by VRS server is the implementation of the integrity monitoring functionality.
-For the network approach the integrity monitoring is based on the Pre Broadcast Monitoring (PBM) algorithm, which enables that all relevant checks have been performed before augmentation data are transmitted.
-For the network based integrity monitoring it is important that independent GNSS raw data streams are used for generation and monitoring of DGNSS augmentation data.
+For the network approach the integrity monitoring is based on the Pre-Broadcast Monitoring (PBM) algorithm, which ensures that all relevant checks have been performed before DGNSS data are transmitted.
+For network based integrity monitoring it is important that independent GNSS raw data streams are used for generation and monitoring of DGNSS augmentation data.